BioAITeam/Supervised-Machine-Learning-for-Intrusion-Detection/README.md

 ## Folders

-- **Data** This folder contain the datasets.
+- **Datasets** This folder contain the datasets.
 Please unzip the Data.zip file when you download or clone the repository.
 - **Notebooks** In this folder, you will find all algorithms and implementations for the different scenarios.

 ## Requirements